Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Conclusion

 \section{Conclusion}

-Considering the paradigmatic example of driven Brownian motion in the overdamped regime, we have performed an extensive numerical analysis of the performance of exact and approximate optimal protocols close and far from equilibrium.
-As expected, the approximate optimal protocols have an excellent performance in those regimes we intuitively relate to the perturbative approaches used to derive them.
-Hence, our results have helped to determine numerically the range of validity of each of the perturbative approaches considered.
-Due to the difficulties to control the approximations involved in the linear-response descriptions (see Refs.~\cite{blaber2020jcp,naze2022jsp}), this numerical determination is a very welcome achievement.
+Using an overdamped driven Brownian particle as a benchmark, we compared the performance of two classes of approximate optimal protocols to the exact optimal solution, performing numerical simulations with realistic parameters and presenting it in units and scales relevant to current experiments.
+Generally, the approximate optimal protocols have excellent performances in the regions where they were expected.
+However, one of our main results is how effectively good the performance can be even far outside the region where the approximation is expected to be valid.
+Hence, our results help to determine the range of validity of each of the perturbative approaches.
+Moreover, due to the difficulties controlling the approximations involved in the linear-response descriptions (see Refs.~\cite{blaber2020jcp,naze2022jsp}), this numerical determination is a welcome achievement in itself.

-We have verified that the performance of optimal protocols derived by the so-called geometric approach decreases considerably as the duration of the process becomes comparable to the relaxation time.
-Although failing in the region of slowly-varying processes, those fast but weak optimal protocols have shown to perform very nicely out of their expected range of validity.
-Due to their smooth character, these approximate optimal protocols can be easily implemented experimentally.
-The excess power along them has clear oscillations and can even show negative values.
-This seems to point that non-monotonic driving might do a better job far from equilibrium as long as it combines oscillations with a steady change, as shown in our results for the excess power.
+Our analysis shows a clear advantage of the perturbative formulation in describing the optimal energetic cost far from equilibrium compared to the geometric approach.
+In particular, we verified that the performance of protocols derived from the geometric methods decreases considerably as the duration of the process becomes comparable to the relaxation time.

+Despite underperforming in the region of slowly-varying processes, the linear response method for fast but weak optimal protocols performs exceptionally well in other regions.
+Furthermore, these approximate optimal protocols can be more easily implemented experimentally due to their smooth character.

+In this case, the excess power along them has clear oscillations and can even show negative values.
+This seems to point out that non-monotonic driving might do a better job far from equilibrium as long as it combines oscillations with a steady change, as shown in our results for the excess power.
+This fact supports the claim that the perturbative approaches may increase our physical understanding of optimal nonequilibrium processes compared to purely numerical optimization methods.